Project Overview

 Center of Pressure

-Center of pressure was estimated using a silhouette-based area and centroid method, then compared against the measured center of mass.
+Center of pressure was estimated using a silhouette-based area and centroid method.
+The 2D cardboard projection helped preserve the final rocket outline while simplifying the geometric calculation.

 Center of Mass

-Center of mass was adjusted using ballast added near the nose cone to improve flight stability.
+Center of mass was measured on the physical rocket and adjusted using ballast added near the nose cone to improve flight stability.

 Final Experimental Stability